Original research

 The non-injured group was used to create a ‘performance database’ to compare the injured individuals to.
 All of the trials were used from all the participants with the minimum value subtracted from the maximum value to create the range of values.
 This range of each physical performance characteristic was then normalised to 100 data points.
 Each of the best physical performance characteristics from the injured group, regardless of leg for the unilateral tests, was then compared to the normalised range to provide a score of performance with a score of 100 being the highest performing score.
 Shorter times (completion times, ground contact times, time to stabilisation and jump time) were judged as higher performing, all other physical performance characteristics as the larger the value, the higher the performance.

 A decision was made to select five injured participants for analysis due to the difficulty in displaying individual data from all participants.
 An objective selection criterion was set by using the five participants with the largest Mahalanobis Distance to the non-injured performance database.
-The Mahalanobis distance (MD) was calculated for every subject within the injured group using the physical performance characteristics (xi,n) to the average of the corresponding physical performance characteristics from the non-injured group (μn) and was defined as: Embedded Image
+The Mahalanobis distance (MD) was calculated for every subject within the injured group using the physical performance characteristics (xi,n) to the average of the corresponding physical performance characteristics from the non-injured group (μn) and was defined as: Display Formula

 Where n is the row of the physical performance characteristic within the database, i the subject, and S is the covariance matrix of the physical performance characteristics.
 All data used in this calculation are raw.